Mdop269/angular_Basic_ShoppingCart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Tasks:
+1. this is Basic Project in whic we are using angular
+2. creating a 3 components one is for admin second is home and third is cart
+3. in home we will display all the data which we are going to fetch from the local storage and show it  there  and there should be category also for this category this data
+4. in cart whenever we add something it should be added to the car and there must be + - button for increasing and decreasing
+5. in admin we should have a input with which we can add the data and it should display in the angular table which will also be in the admin page
+6. in input we should also have how much quantity should be available